-This draft SPD also touches on a number of matters the council may seek to secure via Section 106 legal agreements.
+This SPD touches on a number of planning obligations the council may seek to secure via Section 106 legal agreements.
 The requirements may be needed for a development to be granted planning permission.
-However, this draft SPD does not deal with every instance where the council may use Section 106 legal agreements.
-Instead, it focuses on providing guidance on those matters that require it.
+However, this SPD does not deal with every instance where the council may use Section 106 legal agreements.
+Instead, it focuses on providing guidance on those matters that most frequently require it.